-Figure 8: (a) Close-up to internal carotid artery. (b) View downwards on the "carotid siphon", below the carotid T junction16.
+Figure 8: (a) Close-up to internal carotid artery. (b) View downwards on the "carotid siphon", below the carotid T junction17.

-Both sequences were performed subsequently, without changing the position and orientation of the patient.
-It later turned out in our experiments that patient movement during both scans is negligible.
-Although the resolution within the axial slices is twice as large in the MRI angiography as in the MRI TSE sequence, the scans generate two wellaligned data volumes.
-However, the number of axial slices in the MRI data is different, and hence so is the covered scanning area.
+MRI data is different, and so is the covered scanning area.
 This difference requires a manual slice matching step that is performed by a neuroradiologist or neurosurgeon.
 The calculated axial translation generates an error which is at most the distance between two slices in the data volumes.
-A manifestation of this error can be found in Figures 8 and 9. where the red/dark, as opaque rendered artery geometry reconstructed from the MRI angiography sequence penetrates the geometry of the as transparent rendered CSF-filled cavity geometry[†].
-Especially in Figure 9a, the "original" position of the blood vessel is also visible in the geometry extracted from the MRI TSE sequence.
-Fortunately, the maximum error (if the matching step is correct) is always sufficiently below a critical threshold, where the "clearance area" would also cover the proposed target area of the endoscope.
-Figures 10 and 11 show a different dataset of a patient who was subject of a ventriculostomy.
+A manifestation of this error can be found in Figures 8 and 9, where the red/dark, as opaque rendered artery geometry (reconstructed from the MRI angiography sequence) penetrates the geometry of the as transparent rendered CSF-filled cavity geometry (The depth sorting of the geometry for correct transparent